zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 Suppose that, before midnight, the AI is willing to pay a dollar to flip the switch On (as if it thought that winning $110 with a probability of 5/12 is better than winning $100 with a probability of 1/2).
 Suppose the coin comes up Heads, and the AI is then willing to pay another dollar to flip the switch Off again (as if it thought that $100 with certainty is better than $110 with probability 5/6).
 Then the AI is two dollars poorer in exchange for the switch being in the same position it started in.

-These gambling preferences violate [the independence axiom](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Morgenstern_utility_theorem#The_axioms) of the von Neumann–Morgenstern utility theorem.
+These gambling preferences violate [the independence axiom](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Morgenstern_utility_theorem#The_axioms) of the [von Neumann–Morgenstern utility theorem](https://www.lesswrong.com/posts/F46jPraqp258q67nE/why-you-must-maximize-expected-utility).
 You _can't_ have a utility function $U$ in terms of money for which $\frac{1}{2} \cdot U(\$100) > \frac{5}{12} \cdot U(\$110)$ and $U(\$100) > \frac{5}{6} \cdot U(\$110)$, because the sides of the second inequality are just those of the first multiplied by two, and multiplying by two should preserve the direction of inequality.

 Having shown this, can we say that an AI with such behavior is "irrational"?
-But what does "irrational" mean?
+But what does that even mean?
 If, for some reason, you specifically programmed the AI to prefer options it considers "certain", or to want switches to be "On" before midnight but "Off" after midnight, then it would be functioning as designed.

 What we _can_ say about such an AI, is that it doesn't have a utility function _in terms of money_, and is therefore not coherently optimizing for acquiring money.
 Recall that we say that a system is an optimizer if it systematically [steers the future](https://www.lesswrong.com/posts/HktFCy6dgsqJ9WPpX/belief-in-intelligence) into configurations that rank higher [with respect to some preference ordering](https://www.lesswrong.com/posts/CW6HDvodPpNe38Cry/aiming-at-the-target).
 This helps us make predictions about what _effects_ the system has, without having to model the details of _how_ it brings those effects about.
 A well-designed agent that was optimizing for acquiring money would be expected to obey the independence axiom.

 If the AI playing this game isn't coherently optimizing for acquiring money, what _is_ it optimizing for?
 To tell, we'd need to observe its behavior in different environments and see how it [responds to perturbations](https://www.lesswrong.com/posts/znfkdCoHMANwqc2WE/the-ground-of-optimization-1).
-If it is trying to acquire money but is just _biased_ to prefer certainty (in violation of the von Neumann–Morgenstern axioms), then we'd expect it to make choices that result in money but continue to exhibit Allais-like glitches around gambles involving probabilities close to 1.
+If it is trying to acquire money but is just _biased_ to prefer certainty (in violation of the von Neumann–Morgenstern axioms), then we'd expect it to make choices that result in money but continue to exhibit Allias-like glitches around gambles involving probabilities close to 1.
 If it just likes switches to be off after midnight, then we'd expect it to turn switches off at that time even if there's no gambling game going on.

 This methodology for attributing goals to an agent—consider it to be "optimizing for" outcomes that it systematically achieves across a variety of environments—applies to the behavior of sending communication signals, just as it does to the behavior of flipping switches.

 Back to the factory.
 Our classifier system sends a `{"object_category": "BLEGG"}` message when it gets feature data corresponding to the compact _blegg_ concept.
 This behavior is optimized for sending messages that allow other systems to minimize the expected squared error of their predictions of objects with respect to our standard metric on blueness–eggness–vanadium space.
-We _don't_ intrinsically assign utility to using that particular category system; the category is the _solution_ to an optimization problem about how to efficiently get blueness–eggness–vanadium information from one place to another.
+We _don't_ intrinsically "assign utility" to using that particular category system; the category is the _solution_ to an optimization problem about how to efficiently get blueness–eggness–vanadium information from one place to another.

 A system that sends a `{"object_category": "BLEGG"}` message when it gets camera data corresponding to the gerrymandered _blegg\*_ concept would be optimized for ... what?
 If you don't instrinsically assign utility to using that particular category system, then _why_ would you program the system that way?
 What could possibly be the problem for which the gerrymandered category is an optimized solution?